CriMilanese/scull_device_driver/README.md

 `./rust`
 the rust counterpart

+`**/jf.fio`
+the FIO job file associated with the performance tests we ran on the related device file

 ### requires
 It is highly recommended to use a Virtual Machine with a hypervisor of your choice, the following operations are often irreversible and an unsound configuration will corrupt data in the best scenarios.